RMNorbert/Chat/README.md

 #### 1. Clone the repository

 #### 2. Initial Setup:
    Comment out the nltk.download('punkt') line in the nltk_utils.py file.
-This line is responsible for downloading a required package.
+This line is responsible for downloading the tokenization model for various languages.
    Create training data by navigating to the project's root chatbot directory in your terminal and running:
         ```
         python3 train.py